 - road to recovery

-Guided by the conviction and the personal experience that effective healing and sustained recovery of substance dependence only can happen through the healthy pith, which every human being possesses, and thus through the activation of the natural, inherent self-healing ability which comprises the unity of body, psyche and spirit on the level of the therapeutic work as well as on the medical-treatment level, we pursue since 2017 a new, holistic treatment path combining Homeopathy, special tailored diet, different kinds of art therapy and case specific social work including all spheres of life.
-We focus especially upon marginalized, young women and mothers in alcohol and drug dependence and closely associated with psychological, sexual, emotional, physical and mental abuse lacking access to treatment.
+Guided by the conviction and the personal experience that effective healing and sustained recovery of substance dependence only can happen through the healthy pith, which every human being possesses, and thus through the activation of the natural, inherent self-healing ability which comprises the unity of body, psyche and spirit on the level of the therapeutic work as well as on the medical-treatment level, we pursue since 2017 a new, holistic, comprehensive treatment path combining Homeopathy, special tailored diet, different kinds of art therapy and case specific social work including all spheres of life.
+We focus especially upon marginalized, young women and mothers in alcohol and polydrug dependence and closely associated with psychological, sexual, emotional, physical and mental abuse and trauma lacking access to treatment.

 The rate of youth in alcohol, drug and other substances dependence in Kilifi County and at the Coast in general is very high and still increasing.
 Existing intervention and treatment programs in the Coast Region consider much too less the specific female aspects of both the dependence itself and the living circumstances.

 Young women in substance dependence, most of them are mothers and many are single mothers, are forced to engage themselves in unprotected, random sex work and become due to their specific vulnerability easy victims of all kinds of abuse with sever and non-reversible consequences.
-In Kilifi County alcohol prevention is missing at all and at the Coast alcohol dependence is in treatment and rehabilitation broadly classified as being of secondary importance and neglected even though the recent statistic from NACADA (National Campaign against alcohol and drug abuse) from 2017 proves that alcohol abuse and dependence ranks first.
+In Kilifi County alcohol prevention is missing at all and at the Coast alcohol dependence is in treatment and rehabilitation broadly classified as being of secondary importance and neglected even though the recent published survey from NACADA (National Campaign against Alcohol and Drug Abuse) from 2017 proves that alcohol abuse and dependence ranks first.
 Therapy, aftercare, the inclusion of all spheres of life, reintegration in family and community and socio-economic empowerment are not enough sighted as imperative integral part of a master plan in dependence work.
 Hence many youth are relapsing shortly after discharge from detoxification.
 It is also striking that the participation of young women in existing programs is significant less than the participation of young men.

-Kilifi County has as the only County at the Coast not undertaken any local efforts in prevention and inpatient or outpatient treatment and rehabilitation.
+Kilifi County has, as the only County at the Coast, not undertaken yet any local efforts in prevention and inpatient or outpatient treatment and rehabilitation.
 Therefor, surpassing the main treatment and rehabilitation work and to break new ground, the engagement of amescosa - road to recovery shall favor the formation of a functional lobby for dependence work as a carrier for consistent, effective and sustained interventions and measures to eradicate alcohol and drug dependence and abuse within Kilifi County in shared responsibility.
 Along these lines we set the pillar for a new movement in conducting the first Forum about "Alternative holistic approach for a successful and sustained recovery from alcohol and drug dependence" on 11th of May 2018 to reunite government, national and international organizations, institutions and civil society to lay important tracks for the future.